Back to National Guide

 • Cutting back damaged sections to sound material

-• Sanding and finishing to a paint-ready surface
+• Base coat and topping compound application (CSR Gyprock or Knauf products), sanding, and finishing to a paint-ready surface

 • Dust containment and cleanup

 For lath-and-plaster repairs, the process differs from plasterboard.
-The plasterer may need to re-key the plaster to the lath (the timber strips behind) or, if the lath has deteriorated, replace sections with plasterboard patched to match.
+The plasterer may need to re-key the plaster to the timber laths using bonding compound, or, if the lath has deteriorated, replace sections with plasterboard shaped and finished to match the existing surface profile.
+Lime-based plaster on solid masonry walls (common in Fitzroy and Carlton bluestone terraces) needs compatible lime-based repair materials, not cement or gypsum compounds.

 What Affects the Cost

 • Wall construction.
-Lath-and-plaster (pre-1960s homes) costs more to repair than plasterboard.
-The materials are different, the techniques are slower, and fewer plasterers specialise in it.
+Lath-and-plaster (pre-1960s homes) costs significantly more to repair than plasterboard.
+The materials differ, the techniques are slower, and fewer Melbourne plasterers specialise in traditional work.

 • Cracking from soil movement.
-Melbourne's reactive clay soils cause seasonal ground movement that shows up as cracks in plaster.
-If the movement is ongoing, repairs will crack again unless the structural cause is addressed.
+Melbourne's reactive clay soils cause seasonal ground movement.
+Cracks that open in summer and partially close in winter are characteristic.
+Suburbs on Silurian clay (stretching across the north, west, and south-east) are worst affected.
+If the movement is ongoing, repairs will crack again unless drainage, tree root management, or underpinning addresses the cause.

 • Ceiling vs wall.
 Overhead work is slower and more physically demanding.
-Sagging lath-and-plaster ceilings may need partial or full replacement.
+Sagging lath-and-plaster ceilings may need partial or full replacement at $50–$90/m2 installed.

 • Number of repairs.
 A single crack repair is a minimum-charge job.
 Whole-room crack repairs across multiple walls bring the per-metre cost down.

 • Heritage requirements.
-Heritage-listed properties or those in heritage overlay areas may require like-for-like plaster restoration rather than plasterboard patching.
+Heritage-listed properties or those in a heritage overlay zone may require like-for-like plaster restoration rather than plasterboard patching.
+Council approval may be needed.

-A single crack repair on a plasterboard wall in a 1990s home with good access sits toward $200.
-Ceiling repair in a Victorian terrace with lath-and-plaster, heritage profile matching, and multiple rooms of cracking from soil movement pushes toward $1,450.
+A single crack repair on a plasterboard wall in a 1990s home in Doncaster sits toward $200.
+Ceiling repair in a Victorian terrace with lath-and-plaster, heritage cornice profile matching, and multiple rooms of clay-related cracking pushes toward $1,450.

 Melbourne-Specific Considerations

-Period homes in Fitzroy, Carlton, South Yarra, and Hawthorn frequently have ornate plasterwork including ceiling roses, decorative cornices, and moulded panel details.
-Repairing damage to these features requires a specialist who can mould and match profiles.
+Period homes in Fitzroy, Carlton, South Yarra, and Hawthorn frequently have ornate plasterwork: ceiling roses, decorative cornices with egg-and-dart or acanthus leaf profiles, and moulded panel details.
+Repairing damage to these features requires a specialist who can create a template from an intact section and run new plaster to match.
 This is not standard plasterer work.
-If your home is heritage-listed, you may also need council approval before altering or removing original plasterwork.
+The AWCI (Association of Wall and Ceiling Industries) can help locate members with heritage plastering experience.
+If your home is heritage-listed or in a heritage overlay zone, you may need council approval before altering or removing original plasterwork.

 Hiring a Licensed Plasterer in VIC

 In Victoria, the Victorian Building Authority (VBA) administers building practitioner registration.
-Single-trade plastering work does not require registration.
-However, when plastering is combined with other trades (as part of a renovation), registration requirements may apply.
+Single-trade plastering work does not require VBA registration.
+When plastering is combined with other trades as part of a renovation, registration requirements may apply.

-• Has trade qualifications (Cert III in Plastering or equivalent)
+• Trade qualifications (Certificate III in Plastering or equivalent)

-• Can show examples of work matching your repair type (lath-and-plaster if applicable)
+• Examples of work matching your repair type (lath-and-plaster, heritage cornices, or standard plasterboard)

-• Will provide a written quote that specifies what is and is not included (painting, texture matching, heritage work)
+• A written quote that specifies what is and is not included (painting, texture matching, heritage moulding)

 How We Calculate